julianpaulussen/streamlit-swipecards/README.md

 - 🖼️ **Image support** - Upload files or use URLs
 - 📊 **Table mode** - Swipe through dataset rows with AG-Grid
 - 🎯 **Cell highlighting** - Highlight specific cells in table mode
+-  व्यू **Table View Centering** - Center the table on a specific row or column
 - 🔧 **AG-Grid powered** - Professional data grid with sorting and scrolling
 - ⚡ **Easy to use** - Simple Python API